Footprints on Our Hearts:

 Walt Disney

 Fast forward a dozen years.
 Happily married, with a college degree in hand, gainfully employed, and…with family in Florida, a day in the Magic Kingdom was finally going to happen.
-Driving one of the model-T cars had lost its appeal, but I was finally going to ride in one of those spinning teacups!
+Driving one of the Model-T cars had lost its appeal, but I was finally going to ride in one of those spinning teacups!
 Motion sickness be damned.
 I was getting on that ride!
 Not the wisest decision on my part, as you might guess.
 Some things are better left to the imagination, but I did it!

 “We think you can handle the Gringotts ride, and if we get to the park when it opens, we won’t have to wait long in line,” my guides predicted.
 “There are lots of things to see along the way, too,” they continued, “and you can always decide to skip the ride before getting on if you decide you really don’t want to do it.”